hsocarras/nodbus-plus/docs/protocol/modbus_master_serial.rst

 --------------------------------------------

-This functions call the build in clearTimeout function to avoid emit the'req_timeout' event.
+This functions call the build in clearTimeout function to avoid emit the'req-timeout' event.

 Method: modbusSerialClient.processResAdu(bufferAdu, [ascii])